matthewmcvickar/ratio-calculator/Python/README.md

-# ratio-calculator.rb
+# ratio-calculator.py

 Need to find the missing value in a ratio?
-This script will help you do that quickly.
+This Python script will help you do that quickly.

-The current implementation of this script is written in Ruby, but there is an [identical working Python version](/Python) as well.
+The current implementation of this script is an [identical working version written in Ruby](../).

 ## Usage